 For example, one of my core values is flexibility.
 My core self is sensitive and creative, and over time I’ve come to realize that I feel most at peace when I have the ability to mold my environment, my schedule, my daily routine to however I’m feeling and whenever inspiration hits me.
 My core self loves the spontaneity and novelty this brings, whereas someone else might crave more structure and predictability.

-Unfortunately, I can’t just give you one definitive blueprint uncover your values.
+Unfortunately, I can’t just give you one definitive blueprint to uncover your values.
 It’s a highly personal pursuit.
 It requires time to go inward and develop a deep self-awareness as I talked about in Section Two.

 But again, I think it helps to try to think of your core self as a magnet.
 Notice what that magnet is drawn to and what it’s repelled by.
 Pay attention to what feels energizing to you and what feels draining.
 These are clues about what you’re underlying values are.
-These are indications about what you core self needs to thrive.
+These are indications about what your core self needs to thrive.

 3.1 Seeking alignment: When your actions match your values and core desires